-If you aspire to wealth and power museum conservation probably isn't the job for you, but if you want a fulfilling career working with interesting and unusual objects then job satisfaction is guaranteed.
-'Working as a conservator with other people's cultural objects in museums is a privilege,' says Dr Dean Sully, lecturer in conservation at University College London (UCL).
+If you aspire to wealth and power, museum conservation probably isn't the job for you, but if you want a fulfilling career working with interesting and unusual objects then job satisfaction is guaranteed.
+'Working as a conservator with other people's cultural objects in museums is a privilege,' says Dr Dean Sully, senior lecturer in conservation at University College London (UCL).
 'There is a tangible feeling of satisfaction once a conservation treatment has been completed and an exhibition successfully opened.
 You can see the effect of your work manifest in the response of the visitors to the collection.'

-How do I get qualified?
+How do I qualify as a conservator?

-The majority of conservators have a degree or Masters and to get onto a postgraduate course you'll need a 2:1 and an A-level science qualification (preferably chemistry).
+The majority of conservators have a related degree or Masters and to get onto a postgraduate course you'll need a 2:1 and an A-level science qualification (preferably chemistry).

+Another option is the MSc Conservation for Archaeology and Museums at UCL.
+'The programme aims to provide students with an education in professional conservation and ensures that graduates are able to meet the challenges of a long-term career as a practicing conservator,' explains Dr Sully.
 During the first year of this two-year course you'll develop an understanding of the intellectual issues relating to conservation research and practice through taught courses on material science, conservation processes and practice.
 You'll consider the structure, technology and deterioration processes of materials from which heritage objects are made, the theory of the techniques of conservation and the skills and knowledge required in the treatment of archaeological and museum objects.
-In year two you'll undertake a ten month internship in a museum or heritage institution.
+In year two you'll undertake a ten-month internship in a museum or heritage institution.